syncfusion-content/blazor-docs/blazor/diagram-component/connectors/customization.md

 * The `Visible` property of the connector enables or disables the visibility of connector.

-* Default values for all the `Connectors` can be set using the `ConnectorDefaults` properties.
-For example, if all connectors have the same type or having the same property then such properties can be moved into `ConnectorDefaults`.
+* Default values for all the `Connectors` can be set using the `ConnectorCreating` properties.
+For example, if all connectors have the same type or having the same property then such properties can be moved into `ConnectorCreating`.

 ### Segment appearance